Mar10w/employee-tracker/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

   ## Description
-  this is a basic app that will allow a business to track employees by sorting by Department and Role and allow you to see base salaryt and managment.
+  this is a basic app that will allow a business to track employees by sorting by Department and Role and allow you to see base salary and management.

   ## Table of Contents
   * [Installation](#installation)